-‘Game Of Thrones’ Actress Emilia Clarke HATES Being Asked This Question
+‘Game Of Thrones’ Actress Emilia Clarke Hates Being Asked This Question

 The actress also offered alternative ways for journalists to phrase the question.

-“How does it feel to play a female lead in a big blockbuster movie?,” she suggested.
+“How does it feel to play a female lead in a big blockbuster movie?” she suggested.
 “Or, how does it feel to play someone with power in that position?
 I mean the list goes on.”

 She also expressed her frustration with the double standard, stating that a man would never be asked the same question.

-“I get very frustrated with that in particular, because you don’t get ‘strong men,’ unless you mean ‘physically strong men’.”
+“I get very frustrated with that in particular, because you don’t get ‘strong men,’ unless you mean ‘physically strong men.'”

 Clarke went on to say that she believes that if women are to be quizzed on their “strong” role, then men should be asked the same question.